close-dev-team/mobile-close-channel-sdk-ios/README.md

     })
 ```

-Please not that not all modal presentation styles are currently supported.
+>Please note that not all modal presentation styles are currently supported.
 Check the changelog for known issues.

+> Also note that you should always reserve a large part (80% or more) of your screen to display the close channel correctly

 In this section some examples, make sure you do the calls on the main thread: